-Elements of some modules as part of the course structure for this MSc will be undertaken at Cranfield University at Shrivenham located on the Defence Academy of the United Kingdom.
-Security clearance will be required for completion of these modules.
+Some of this MSc will be delivered at Cranfield University at Shrivenham located on the Defence Academy of the United Kingdom.
+Security clearance will be required as part of the application process.
 Please refer to our entry requirements section for more details, or see further about security clearance for Cranfield at Shrivenham.

 - Start dateOctober

 - DurationMSc: 11 months full-time, up to three years part-time; PgDip: up to 11 months full-time, up to two years part-time

 - DeliveryBy written and practical examinations, continuous assessment, project presentation and viva voce